dcycle/eventbrite_one_way_sync/README.md

     https://www.eventbriteapi.com/v3/users/me/organizations/?token=PUT_YOUR_PRIVATE_TOKEN_HERE

-Initial setup, step 2: configure this module to use your Eventbrite token
+Step 2: configure this module to use your Eventbrite token
 -----

 * Edit your site's ./sites/default/settings.php and add the following (this is not meant to be in version control; see also the "security" section, below):